 Often, when buying a tent, the things uppermost in your mind are: where and when will you use it, how many people need to sleep in it, and how much money do you have to spend?
 Once you have decided on these factors you significantly narrow down your choices.
 However, it’s also important to futureproof your choice too.
 For instance, if you’re considering backpacking with your tent, or doing some wild camping this year, then choosing one that has a similar weight to a small whale probably isn’t going to be the best idea.
 So, as well as considering what you do currently, think about what you will probably do in the future.

 In terms of where and when you can use the Berghaus Grampian 2 tent, you’ll be pleased to know it’s pretty flexible.
 Marketed as an all-season tent, its strong geodesic design will stand up to all weathers.
 Geodesic tents have at least four overlapping poles, meaning they’re the strongest and most stable of all tent designs.
 Consequently, strong winds and snow shouldn’t cause it too much of a problem.
-As such, you’ll be able to take this tent beyond designated campsites and into the mountains for a spot of wild camping.
+As such, you’ll be able to take this tent beyond designated campsites.
+This is a tent that wants to be taken into the mountains for a spot of wild camping.

 On its first test we took the Berghaus Grampian 2 tent up to 650m in the mountains of Snowdonia.
 This early-April wild camp not only exposed it to some isolated mountain weather, but also to some plummeting night time temperatures.
 On both counts it performed admirably.
 Although we haven’t been ‘lucky’ enough to test it in monsoon-like rains yet, the spec makes comforting reading.
 With a 3000 HH value for the flysheet and a 5000 HH rating for the bathtub style groundsheet, this is a tent that will perform well in wet weather.
 Add to that the rip stop fabric used and, all-in-all, it’s pretty damn durable.